Junecran/MA1805-portfolio/03_Multiples/README.md

 - **sin() and cos()** return smooth, looping values between -1 and 1.

-- variable storing how much the eye is closed at this point in the cycle:   **let blinkAmount = 0;**

-    0 → fully open
-    1 → fully closed
+- variable storing how much the eye is closed at this point in the cycle: **let blinkAmount = 0;** - 0 → fully open, 1 → fully closed